MicrosoftDocs/azure-docs/articles/azure-sql/database/elastic-transactions-overview.md

 ## Next steps

 * For questions, reach out to us on the [Microsoft Q&A question page for SQL Database](/answers/topics/azure-sql-database.html).
-* For feature requests, add them to the [SQL Database feedback forum](https://feedback.azure.com/forums/217321-sql-database/) or [Managed Instance forum](https://feedback.azure.com/forums/915676-sql-managed-instance).
+* For feature requests, add them to the [SQL Database feedback forum](https://feedback.azure.com/forums/217321-sql-database/) or [SQL Managed Instance forum](https://feedback.azure.com/forums/915676-sql-managed-instance).